Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Januari 2025 01.29.15 UTC
+- WIB: Minggu, 26 Januari 2025 02.17.08 UTC
-- WITA: Minggu, 26 Januari 2025 02.29.15 UTC
+- WITA: Minggu, 26 Januari 2025 03.17.08 UTC
-- WIT: Minggu, 26 Januari 2025 03.29.15 UTC
+- WIT: Minggu, 26 Januari 2025 04.17.08 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success